 2023 Royal College Council Elections

-Elections to the Council of the Royal College will be taking place at the Annual Meeting of the Members (AMM).
+Elections to the Council of the Royal College will take place at the Annual Meeting of the Members (AMM).

 The Royal College is committed to building a diverse and inclusive Council membership.
-Earlier this fall, all Fellows and residents who met the advertised criteria were encouraged to apply.
+During Fall 2022, all Fellows and residents who met the advertised criteria were encouraged to apply.

 The Nominating Committee (NC) conducted interviews and assessed applicant qualifications against the needs of Council.